 - Steven Covey: 7 Habits of Highly Effective People

-For $500 a month, you will have access live training and group mentoring to learn how to transform your practice using this strategy.
+For $750 a quarter, you will have access live training and group mentoring to learn how to transform your practice using this strategy.
 Cancel Anytime, If you do not get value from it from the first month, we will refund you upon request.